zmtcreative/gm-alert-callouts/examples/assets/markdown/sample-hybrid.md

 It also shows examples of callouts with custom titles and folding.

+The Primary and Secondary Callouts are pretty standard, and the Folding Examples are also pretty standard.

+However, the [Custom Titles](#custom-titles) section has a more detailed explanation of the handling of Custom Alert Names and the unique `noicon-` option you can enable to produce Alert/Callout boxes without the icon.

 + [Primary Callouts](#primary-callouts)
 + [Alias Callouts](#alias-callouts)
 + [Folding Examples](#folding-examples)